 The Librarians at the GTL promote this outcome by teaching research skills to students in a number of ways:

 The Librarians welcome the opportunity to work with faculty in developing instruction sessions and research assignments that help to build students' information literacy skills.

-We encourage faculty and instructors to utilize their ANGEL or Canvas course pages for posting electronic documents.
-Through ANGEL or Canvas, copyrighted items are password protected, and available only to the intended class members.
+We encourage faculty and instructors to utilize their Canvas course pages for posting electronic documents.
+Through Canvas, copyrighted items are password protected, and available only to the intended class members.
 Post links to articles found in electronic format from any of the library's subscription databases using the permanent URL found with the article's database citation, attaching this proxy string to the beginning of the article's URL: http://ezproxy.elmira.edu:2048/login?url=.
 Alternatively, downloaded the article and load it as a PDF.
 Paper documents can be scanned, saved, and downloaded.
 Contact Marge Kappanadze (607-735-1867) for help.

 The GTL has borrowing agreements with other institutions for items not in our collections.
 We explore every option to acquire materials, but, unfortunately, we cannot guarantee success.